RPNAO Recommended Resources

 The following Resource List is provided in alphabetical order.

-The Canadian Nurses Association (CNA) is the national professional voice of registered nurses in Canada.
-CNA advances the practice and profession of nursing to improve health outcomes and strengthen Canada’s publicly funded, not-for-profit health system.
+Canadian Nurses Association (CNA) The CNA is the national professional voice of registered nurses in Canada.
+CNA advances the practice and profession of nursing to improve health outcomes and strengthen Canada’s publicly funded not-for-profit health system.
 This website is a useful resource when examining current issues and trends in nursing at a national level.

-For over fifteen years, donnerwheeler has worked in Canada and abroad enabling individuals to become career resilient and organizations to build career-sensitive cultures through their career development, coaching and mentoring programs.
+donnerwheeler For nearly twenty years, donnerwheeler has worked in Canada and abroad enabling individuals to become career resilient.
+Their work supports organizations to build career-sensitive cultures through career development, coaching and mentoring programs.

-* Coaching in Nursing: An Introduction is a free download that can be used to develop your individual professional competencies.
+Coaching in Nursing: An Introduction is a free download from the ICN website that can be used to develop your individual professional competencies.
 The tools in this resource will support your understanding of the use of coaching principles and skills.

-The Nursing Secretariat provides strategic advice on health, the health care system and public policy issues from a nursing perspective to the government.
+Nursing Policy and Innovation Branch The Nursing Policy and Innovation Branch of the Ministry of Health and Long Term Care (MOHLTC) provides strategic advice on health, the health care system and public policy issues from a nursing perspective to the government.
 This is a useful resource for career development; provides current provincial nursing issues, actions and initiatives that may support your career path.

-The Ontario Home Care Association is an organization of home health and social care service providers.
+OHCA Home Care Ontario is an organization of home health and social care service providers.
 This website is a useful resource for examining the current realities in the community care sector.
 In addition, educational programs, publications and job postings for this sector of nursing are available to support your career.

 The Seniors Health Research Transfer Network (SHRTN) Knowledge Exchange was created in 2005 through a grant of the Ministry of Health and Long-Term Care.
 As part of the SHRTN Collaborative, SHRTN facilitates knowledge exchange amongst paid and unpaid caregivers, researchers, and policy makers.
 This is a useful website for accessing information, networking and participating in projects that may support your career goals.